onesky/plugin-xcode/README.md

 This plugin lets you sync localizable string resources and translations with OneSky server without logging on to OneSky web admin.

+*Note this plugin is not supported in Xcode 8.
+See [ here ] (https://support.oneskyapp.com/hc/en-us/articles/227128928-Is-the-Xcode-plugin-compatible-with-Xcode-8-) for more information

 Installation
 ------------